-Most Beautiful Places on Austria Road Trip 🇦🇹
+The Most Beautiful Places on a Alpine Road Trip in Austria 🇦🇹

 Austria 🇦🇹 in the heart of Central Europe is an attractive travel destination for tourists from all over the world.
 The territory of one of Europe's smallest countries is a good 60 percent alpine terrain and home to some of the highest mountains (and roads).